Skip to content

 Who Should Register

 This course is for ninth to 12th graders.
-Architectural Studies I is a prerequisite to register for this course.
+To enroll, you must have taken Architectural Studies I

 More Information